 Kate is a professional librarian with a Masters of Library & Information Science from the University of Western Ontario, a B.A. in Art History from the University of British Columbia, and a diploma in photography from Emily Carr College of Art.
 She worked as a news research librarian at The Vancouver Sun and The Province for twenty-five years, where she did research for reporters and helped manage a large photograph collection and digital image archive.

-A graduate of The Writer’s Studio at Simon Fraser University and the Vancouver Manuscript Intensive, Kate has been published in anthologies and newspapers, including Emerge, Hurricane in the Basement, The Vancouver Sun, The Province and Wired West.
+A graduate of The Writer’s Studio at Simon Fraser University and the Vancouver Manuscript Intensive, Kate has been published in magazines, anthologies and newspapers, including The Walrus, Emerge, Hurricane in the Basement, The Vancouver Sun, The Province and Wired West.
 Kate is currently completing a memoir called The Riverman’s Daughter.